COVID-19 or Allergies? 3 Ways to Tell the Difference

 2. Schedule an appointment online or over the phone to get tested.

 You can search online for local testing facilities here.
-If you live near Wesley Chapel or Zephyrhills, FL, you can book an appointment at your nearest Florida Medical Clinic urgent care for a coronavirus test by calling 813.929.3600.
+If you live near Wesley Chapel or Zephyrhills, FL, you can book an appointment at your nearest Florida Medical Clinic Orlando Health urgent care for a coronavirus test by calling 813.929.3600.

 It’s always better to book in advance when possible.
 First-come-first-serve testing locations may have long lines or limited availability.
 Scheduling ahead ensures you get the test you need as quickly as possible.